VergeGroup/swift-verge/Docs/docs/VergeStore/BasicUsage.md

 ### Use the store in SwiftUI

-To bind the state with `View`, it uses `UseState`.
+To bind the state with `View`, it uses `StateReader`.
 Since `Store` is also compatible with `ObservableObject`, we can declare `@ObservedObject` or `@EnviromentObject`.

-`UseState` provides several options to reduce no changes updates.
+`StateReader` provides several options to reduce no changes updates.
 Please check it out from Xcode.

 ```swift